 You’ve probably already heard of acclaimed photographer, Joe McNally.
 If you haven’t, Joe’s work has been featured in world reknown publications like TIME, Newsweek, Fortune, The New York Times, Sports Illustrated and National Geographic (to name a few).
 You may also be familiar with, “Faces of Ground Zero“, a unique exhibit consisting of giant polaroids (9′ x 4′) shot shortly after the tragedy of 9/11.
 Joe’s project helped raise $2 million for the relief efforts.
 You can check out the Faces of Ground Zero site for more information.

-All levels of professional photographers, whether they’re just starting out or are as established as someone like Joe, have basically been forced into learning the video aspect of their once stills-only camera.
+According to an Austin Video Production expert, all levels of professional photographers, whether they’re just starting out or are as established as someone like Joe, have basically been forced into learning the video aspect of their once stills-only camera.
 The hybrid photo/video capability of DSLRs is no secret to clients these days either and so the demand for a mix of the two formats is a reoccurring request.
 Because of this, Joe, like all photographers, has added a whole new skill set (along with a ton of new gear) into his repertoire.
 We hooked up with Joe back in February to set him up with some filmmaking gadgets (in the form of sliders, Atlas 10 + Atlas 30, and rails system/viewfinder) to help add some movement into his video.
 More recently, we had a chat and talked about the key differences between photo and video shoots and what newly transitioning photographers can expect.

 Interview with Joe McNally